The Final Walkthrough: Checklist Of What To Look For

 Also look for mouse droppings, bite marks on wood and other signs of uninvited critters.
 Dry rot, spongy floors and wooden walls that look like they’re covered in tiny pinholes can all be signs of termites.
 Don’t forget to inspect the chimney; birds and raccoons often make their homes inside chimneys after a home has been uninhabited for even a little while.

 The final walkthrough is your last chance to spot problems with your home and ensure the seller has finished all repairs.
-Don’t skip anything on your final walkthrough checklist, and talk to your real estate agent if something comes up on closing day.
+Don’t skip anything on your final walkthrough checklist, and if you find any problems with the home, consult your real estate agent to decide on the best course of action.

 Want to learn more about buying a home?
 Check out our Learning Center.